Public git repository

 - test_kex runs several tests of unilaterally authenticated and mutually authenticated key exchange and, if successful, prints only the amount of data transmitted by the two participants

-- speed prints benchmarks of various subroutines of Kyber.
+- test_speed prints benchmarks of various subroutines of Kyber.
 It assumes cycle counting on an Intel CPU.

 Integration with Open Quantum Safe